< terug

 05, 06, 07_RE-INVESTIGATING, RE-DESIGNING & PREPARING, RE-TAKING ACTION – w9-12

-During a final presentation and celebration session the students will present their process and results to each other and the other involved stakeholders.
+During a presentation and celebration session, the students will present their process and results to each other and the other involved stakeholders.
 The aim is to look back at what has happened, reflect on what we learned, celebrate this together, and possibly make recommendations/plans for the future.
+In the last week, the students will transfer the produced knowledge to the partners and we will come together one last time for a collective de-briefing.

 ACTIVITIES